+Notably, in a Section 337 investigation, there is no requirement that the alleged trade secret theft take place in the United States.
+Additionally, Section 337 investigations move very quickly, and the ITC typically reaches a final adjudication within 16 months of initiating the investigation.
+Thus, where an employer has been the victim of trade secret misappropriation overseas and the theft relates to articles being imported into the United States, strongly consider bringing a DTSA action before the ITC.
 Bret Cohen is a partner in Nelson Mullins Riley & Scarborough LLP's Boston office where he co-chairs the Labor and Employment Practice.
 His practice covers a range of industries in the drafting and enforcement of non-compete, confidentiality, and other employment-related agreements throughout the United States.
-The DTSA may also become the trade secret statute of choice He has also represented individual employees, typically high level to remedy trade secret misappropriation through a Section executives, in such matters on behalf of the companies who seek to 337 investigation before the International Trade Commission hire them.
-Mr. Cohen's practice has also regularly involved advising (ITC).
-The ITC is a quasi-judicial administrative agency with public company executives on terminations and employment the authority to address unfair trade practices related to issues and providing advice on a range of matters involving imports, including the authority to exclude articles from employment agreements, termination of high level executives, importation into the United States.
-A complaint in a Section 337 investigation related to trade secret misappropriation generally worker classification, deal diligence, and hiring oversight and best must show: practices.
-His practice covers both the negotiation and drafting of relevant agreements and the regular enforcement in litigation (1) Importation of an article into the United States related to of the claims of employers seeking to enforce those agreements. an unfair method of competition or unfair act, the threat or effect of which is to Amanda Carozza is Of Counsel at Mintz Levin, P.C.
-Her practice encompasses a variety of employment litigation matters, including (a) Destroy or substantially injure an industry in the disputes involving misappropriation of trade secrets and confidential United States information, wage and hour violations, discrimination and wrongful (b) Prevent the establishment of such an industry termination, breach of fiduciary duties and litigation surrounding the (c) Restrain or monopolize trade and commerce in the enforcement and defense of non-competition and non-solicitation United States restrictive covenants.
+He has also represented individual employees, typically high level executives, in such matters on behalf of the companies who seek to hire them.
+Mr. Cohen's practice has also regularly involved advising public company executives on terminations and employment issues and providing advice on a range of matters involving employment agreements, termination of high level executives, worker classification, deal diligence, and hiring oversight and best practices.
+His practice covers both the negotiation and drafting of relevant agreements and the regular enforcement in litigation of the claims of employers seeking to enforce those agreements.
+Amanda Carozza is Of Counsel at Mintz Levin, P.C.
+Her practice encompasses a variety of employment litigation matters, including disputes involving misappropriation of trade secrets and confidential information, wage and hour violations, discrimination and wrongful termination, breach of fiduciary duties and litigation surrounding the enforcement and defense of non-competition and non-solicitation restrictive covenants.
 She has experience representing managementside clients before state, federal, and local administrative agencies as well as before state and federal courts throughout the country and in arbitration and mediation forums.
 Jennifer Roma is an associate in Nelson Mullins' Boston office who represents clients in antitrust, distribution, intellectual property, and general corporate matters